jimhopp-lookout/testlab/README.md

         --help                         - Show this message

     COMMANDS
         help        - Shows a list of commands or help for one command container   - Manage lab containers
         network     - Manage lab networks
         node        - Manage lab nodes
         create      - Create the lab components
         destroy     - Destroy the lab components
         up          - On-line the lab components
         down        - Off-line the lab components
         provision   - Provision the lab components
-        teardown  - De-provision the lab components
+        deprovision - De-provision the lab components
         build       - Build the lab
         demolish    - Demolish the lab
         status      - Display the lab status

 You stand up your lab with the following command: